 - A lump in the neck.
 Cancers that begin in the head or neck usually spread to lymph nodes in the neck before they spread elsewhere.
 A lump in the neck that lasts more than two weeks should be seen by a physician as soon as possible.

-– Change in the voice.
-Most cancers in the voicebox cause voice change.
-An otolaryngologist is a head and neck specialist who can examine your voicebox easily and painlessly.
+- Change in the voice.
+Most cancers in the larynx, or voice box, can cause a change to your voice.
+An otolaryngologist is a head and neck specialist who can examine your larynx easily and painlessly.

 - A growth in the mouth.
 Most cancers of the mouth or tongue cause a sore or swelling that doesn’t go away.